-When it comes to editing there is a lot of confusion surrounding what an editor does, and where they are publishing process.
+When it comes to editing there is a lot of confusion surrounding what an editor does, and where they are in the publishing process.
 There is no such thing as just an editor, instead it a sequence of important individuals that play a part in the editing process, and looks something like this:

 Developmental Editor → Substantive Editor → Copy Editor → Proofreader

 How to Find the Right Editor for Your Book